 Always speak to your mortgage lender first, to make sure you’re not in breach of your mortgage terms by moving back in.
 Some lenders charge you for switching your mortgage from a buy-to-let back to a residential mortgage.

 Of course, if you have tenants living in the property, you will have to serve them notice of your intention to terminate their tenancy.
 How much notice you have to give will depend on the tenancy agreement you have in place.
 You will also need to give back any deposit within the correct time period too – less any deductions you need to make.
 One of the advantages of having a letting agent is that they will pretty much take care of all this for you – but at a cost.

-Remember, if you need advice about Buy-To-Let mortgages, or about mortgages which allow ‘consent to let’, you can speak to us about our FREE Mortgage Advice Service.
-The service is available to the whole Military family – including serving Army, RAF, Royal Navy and Royal Marines personnel, Reserve forces, Retired and ex-forces and family members.
+Remember, if you need advice about Buy-To-Let mortgages, or about mortgages which allow ‘consent to let’, you can speak to the Fee-Free Mortgage Advice Service provided by Tenet Mortgage Solutions Ltd. The service is available to the whole Military family – including serving Army, RAF, Royal Navy and Royal Marines personnel, Reserve forces, Retired and ex-forces and family members.